 - Advertisements must not;

-- Feature, imply, condone or encourage irresponsible or immoderate drinking;
+- Feature, imply, condone or encourage irresponsible, harmful or excessive consumption; or

-- Depict alcohol as a necessity or that it is required for relaxation or that it has any therapeutic benefits; or
+- Depict alcohol as a necessity or that it is required for relaxation or that it has any therapeutic or health benefits (mental or physical); or

 - Cause widespread or serious offence; or